 Many tourists develop some kind of mixed love-hate feeling when visiting Kuta Beach.
 Some detest the over-development, lamenting over the loss of Bali’s authenticity.
 Or the fact that Kuta beach collects too much trash.

-Others fall in love for its vibrant and lively party scene.
-Nonetheless, Kuta Beach is still a must visit for at least once in a lifetime.
+Others fall in love with its vibrant and lively party scene.
+Nonetheless, Kuta Beach is still a must-visit for at least once in a lifetime.
 Kuta is where all begin.

 Surfing in Kuta Beach

 Although at times tides at Kuta Beach can be strong.
-The wave here is quite accommodating for beginner and intermediate surfers.
+The wave here is quite accommodating for beginners and intermediate surfers.
 Get a surfing lesson from many of the local instructors here.

 Even if visitors have never touched a surfing board before.
-A session costs IDR 100k for an hour and a half.
+A session costs Rp100.000 for an hour and a half.
 By the end of the course.
 Even a beginner will be able to at least stand on the surfboard.

 Sunbath and Hawkers Experience